Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Robot.md

 ## Calibration

-We used [kalibr](https://github.com/ethz-asl/kalibr) for the intrinsic calibration of the cameras, [imu_utils](https://github.com/gaowenliang/imu_utils.git) for the intrinsic calibration of the IMU and [MultiCal](https://github.com/zhixy/multical) for the extrinsic calibration of IMU, cameras and LiDAR.
+We used [kalibr](https://github.com/ethz-asl/kalibr) for the intrinsic calibration of the cameras, [imu_utils](https://github.com/gaowenliang/imu_utils.git) for the intrinsic calibration of the IMU and [an adapted variant of MultiCal](https://github.com/Hilti-Research/multical) for the extrinsic calibration of IMU, cameras and LiDAR.
 A calibration (together with a dataset for running a new calibration) is made available on the [Challenge Website](https://hilti-challenge.com).

 ## Datasets